ANWITA934/useless_project_temp/README.md

 - Tools required are proteus, multimeter, DC Power Supply

 ### Implementation
-For Software: Used VSCode for most of the coding works.
-And worked with Proteus 8 Professional while working out with the hardware
+For Software: We used VSCode for most of the coding work.
+Also worked with Proteus 8 Professional while working out with the hardware

 # Screenshots (Add at least 3)
 ![Screenshot1](https://github.com/user-attachments/assets/a07008f7-52bf-4c7d-a845-d099201ebe52)